 When Another Second In The Company Of Your Loved Ones Feels Like Being Water-boarded While Someone Plays 'Not Touching Can't Get Mad' With your Face

-Choose a secret nap location, be sure to stock the nap-refuge with everything you'll need to survive a long period in hiding, basically imagine what you would pack for the apocalypse and use that as the starting point.
-Go heavy on tinned goods and booze.
+Choose a secret nap location and be sure to stock the nap-refuge with everything you'll need to survive a long period in hiding.
+Basically, imagine what you would pack for the apocalypse and use that as the starting point.
+Go heavy on tinned goods.

 When You Begin To Fantasise About Serving Under Cooked Turkey As Revenge For Everything They Ever Did To You During The Years 1996-2004

-Remember that if they're are struck down with food poisoning you will most likely have to wait on them hand and foot as they convalesce.
+Remember that if they're struck down with food poisoning, you will most likely have to wait on them hand and foot as they convalesce.
 And we all know the only thing worse than Man Flu is Fam Flu.
-Also think about the collateral damage: the baby and the dog have never been mean to anyone, they don't deserve this festive retribution.
+Also, think about the collateral damage: the baby and the dog have never been mean to anyone, they don't deserve this festive retribution.